szenitha/Shiny-Seq/README.md

 ## Getting Started

+The app is hosted on the website: https://szenitha.shinyapps.io/shiny-seq3/

 To run this app locally on your machine, download R or RStudio and run the following commands once to set up the environment:

 ```